 Like something out of a Winnie the Pooh storybook, the North Park Village Nature Center offers a lovely forested respite within the greater North Park Village campus.
 The nature center, which spans nearly 60 acres, contains easy walking trails, wetlands, prairies, savanna, and forest, along with a hands-on discovery room, and a 12-acre addition called Walking Stick Woods, where kids and families can explore natural play spaces and cultural features.

-Lincoln Park It’s like your own zen meditation garden in a quiet enclave of Lincoln Park (the actual park, not the fraternity masquerading as a neighborhood), where a stone walkway encircles a serene lily pool.
+It’s like your own zen meditation garden in a quiet enclave of Lincoln Park (the actual park) where a stone walkway encircles a serene lily pool.
 Listen to the sounds of the gentle waterfall, sit on the smooth rocks, and ponder life.
 The best part?
 Its close proximity to both North Pond (the restaurant) and North Pond Nature Sanctuary.

-Hyde Park This stunning little peninsula in Burnham Park is made of limestone blocks, is accessible by the Lakefront Trail, and is one of the best places in the city to mutter to yourself something like “hot damn” as you admire jaw-dropping views of the lake and skyline.
-You can also get married here, if that’s your thing.
+This stunning little Lake Michigan peninsula in Burnham Park, is made of limestone blocks, is accessible by the Lakefront Trail, and is one of the best places in the city to mutter to yourself something like “hot damn” as you admire jaw-dropping views of the lake and skyline.
+You can also consider getting married here.

-Glencoe There are 26 gardens on 385 acres.
-There are nine islands, six miles of lakeshore, and a 45ft waterfall cascading into a series of small pools.
+There are 27 gardens on 385 acres.
+There are nine islands, six miles of lakeshore, and a 45-foot waterfall cascading into a series of small pools.
 But the best part about this immaculately manicured green space might just be the less-famous open fields where you can simply sprawl out on a blanket and read a book in the sun.
 Additionally, the gardens feature numerous areas and elements, including a model train garden for the kids and rotating exhibitions, like the summertime Love in Bloom.